Wednesday, January 16, 2013

 1 8-ounce can peeled, sliced water chestnuts

-Heat 1 teaspoon oil in a large wok or skillet over medium-high heat.
+Heat 1/2 tablespoon oil in a large wok or skillet over medium-high heat.
 Add seasoned chicken and stir fry until cooked through, about 6 or 7 minutes.
 Remove to a plate.

-Heat remaining teaspoon oil in the wok, then add diced carrots and chopped onion.
+Heat remaining 1/2 tablespoon oil in the wok, then add diced carrots and chopped onion.
 Stir fry until moderately soft, about 3 minutes.
-Add the frozen corn, frozen peas and green onions.
+Add the frozen corn, frozen peas, and scallions.
 Stir fry until tender, just 1 to 2 minutes, then add garlic and ginger and cook for 30 more seconds.
-Push vegetables to the side of the wok and add eggs and sesame oil mixture into the center and scramble.

 Lower the heat to medium.
-Add cooked chicken, cooked rice, soy sauce, oyster sauce and water chestnuts to the pan and toss well to combine.
+Add cooked chicken, cooked rice, cooked eggs, soy sauce, oyster sauce, and water chestnuts to the pan and toss well to combine.
 Serve immediately.

 Fried rice is easily my favorite old junk food/drunk food meal.
 When I lived in SoCal, I had access to all kinds of really good Vietnamese, Chinese and Thai spots all within a couple of miles and boy did I indulge.
 Frequently.
 After turning my attention this past year to cooking a bit more healthfully, I pushed fried rice out of my mind.
 I simply assumed it would never be a possibility again.
 Thankfully, I was wrong!